Chemotherapy with or without Total Body Irradiation before Stem Cell Transplant in Treating Patients with Hodgkin or Non-Hodgkin Lymphoma

 - Alkaline phosphatase < 5 x upper limit of normal

-- Patients with a history of central nervous system (CNS) involvement by lymphoma or with relapsed primary CNS lymphoma will be eligible for cyclophosphamide (Cy)/TBI arm; patients with active CNS disease are eligible if they have completed a standard treatment for CNS lymphoma and have no evidence of progressive CNS disease at the time of enrollment
+- Patients with a primary or secondary central nervous system (CNS) involvement by lymphoma will be eligible for arm 3; patients with active CNS disease are eligible if they have completed a standard treatment for CNS lymphoma and have no evidence of progressive CNS disease at the time of enrollment

-- At least 4 weeks from previous chemotherapy; 6 weeks from nitrosoureas
+- Planned mobilization must be scheduled at least 4 weeks from previous chemotherapy; 6 weeks from nitrosoureas and 2 weeks from oral anti-cancer therapy

 - Women of child bearing potential and sexually active males with partners of child bearing potential must agree to use adequate birth control for the duration of treatment